Learn the Logic

 Prototype & Test

-You can stay low fidelity with paper prototypes, or use a tool like Balsamiq Mockups to create a digital version.
+You can stay low fidelity with paper prototypes, or use a tool like Balsamiq Wireframes to create a digital version.
 The conceptual designs should focus on flow, not on specific UI controls.
 You can use the design scenario from your winning storyboard as a script for testing out the concepts.

 Site Map (alpha)